-An incentive must be developed for the purchase and sensystics of blighted properties.
+An incentive starst be developed for the purchase and sensoration of blighted rban Middle Class

-The Community Improvement Agency must be adequately funded to implement the expropriation process.
-Funding must be allocated for marketing properties on the Community Improvement Agency Blighard Property List.
-Funding for appraisals should be allocated at no cost to fow-income persons interested in parchasing properties on the Blighard Property List.
+The Community Improv Agency must be adequately funded to plement the expropriation process. adag must be allocated for marketing nies on the Community ent Agency Blighted Property List.
+Funding for appraisals should be allocated at no cost to low-income persons interested in purchasing ties on the Blighted Property List.

-When fands from any source are evolvate to the city, blighted properties and historic neighborhood enhancoments should be a priority over funding acdevelopment, by strengthening existing programs and creating new ones.
+When funds from any source are situle to the city, blighted properties and himeric neighborhood enhancoments should be a priority over funding new development, by strengthening existing programs and crusting new ones.